Assessment Of Prior Learning (APL)

-Progress Review I occurs at Level 3 or 4.
+Portfolio Review I occurs at Level 3 or 4.
 It offers an opportunity for the student and the PRG to reflect on their learning thus far and assess specific learning skills such as critical thinking and writing.
-Progress Review II occurs at Level 6.
-Successful completion of Progress Review II requires that the student has addressed all of the degree requirements except the senior study.
-A successful Progress Review II is required for enrollment in the final semester.
+Portfolio Review II occurs at Level 6.
+Successful completion of Portfolio Review II requires that the student has addressed all of the degree requirements except the senior study.
+A successful Portfolio Review II is required for enrollment in the final semester.

 A full-time undergraduate student earns 15 semester hours of credit for each satisfactorily completed semester.
 No partial credit is granted if the semester is judged to have not been satisfactorily completed.
 Less than full-time study options earn the credit associated with the option.

 Statute Of Limitations

 At the undergraduate level, Goddard is a four-year, eight- semester college.
 Students who have not completed requirements for the granting of the Bachelor of Arts degree by the end of their 10th undergraduate semester or its equivalent (including study elsewhere) are withdrawn.
 Exceptions to this may be made in the case of a student with a disability for which a reduced schedule is necessary and is approved by College as a reasonable accommodation.

 If withdrawn, the students must apply for readmission — after a hiatus of no less than two semesters — if they wish to continue undergraduate studies at Goddard.